US attorney general says no evidence of decisive election fraud | Malay Mail

 “With all due respect to the attorney general, there hasn’t been any semblance of a Department of Justice investigation,” they said.

-“We have gathered ample evidence of illegal voting in at least six states, which they have not examined.
-We have many witnesses swearing under oath they saw crimes being committed in connection with voter fraud.”
+“We have gathered ample evidence of illegal voting in at least six states, which they have not examined.”

-They said they would “continue our pursuit of the truth through the judicial system and state legislatures.”

-Barr’s comments were reported about the same time he arrived yesterday at the White House for unspecified meetings.

 Recent news reports have said that Trump is unhappy with Barr for not making efforts to support the president’s reelection.